tdunn891/spacex-dashboard/README.md

 ##### Interaction Design

 The strategic goals of the site rests largely on the user's willingness to interact with the charts and data table.
 The advantage of a dashboard is being able to view many different dimensions or views of a dataset at the same time.
-To this end, a single-page structure was selectd as most appropriate.
+To this end, a single-page structure was selected as most appropriate.
 For example, on desktop screen sizes, this structure allows all four charts in the Launch Explorer section to be viewed at once.
 The user is able to see the effects their filtering has to all four charts at once.
 For mobile and tablet screens, the navigation bar collapses into a toggler to allow jumping to each section.
 A 'Reset' button is provided which allows a convenient way to reset filters on all charts.

 Consistency & Predictability: